 I crank the lever all the way to the left.
 A quick check a minute later tells me it’s not going to warm up.
 Dad must have used up all the hot water warming up the sink.

 My body stinks, but there’s no way I can bring myself to hop in the shower.
 I stand there debating what to do and reach up to feel the water again.

 I make contact with the shower head.
 It's a new, improved model that Dad had added when he replaced the tub.
-Apparently it's held in place by magnets.
+Apparently, it's held in place by magnets.
 As soon as I touch it, it comes off the cradle, stretching out the hose as it falls toward the floor.
 It resembles a snake dancing around, spraying it’s arctic-blast venom indiscriminately in every direction.
 It’s hitting the bathroom walls, the ceiling, and the floor.
-Some water has even hit my ankles, causing immediate jolts of discomfort and adrenaline.
+Some water has even hit my ankles, causing immediate jolts of pain mixed with adrenaline.

 I jump into action, trying desperately to get this five-alarm emergency under control.
 As my hand makes contact with the hose, the grimacing shower head flips in my direction.
 I take a direct hit of ice water to my nether regions and groan in an agony I’ve never felt before.
 If Sasquatch happens to be on the other side of the river, he’s started eagerly swimming across to get a closer look at whatever is producing this high-pitched mating call.

-I get the water turned off and stand there looking like a turtle that’s gone back in its shell.
+I get the water turned off and stand there feeling violated.
 I’m in total disbelief.
 It’s quiet again, except for the water dripping from the ceiling and bathroom door handle.

 If it Walks Like a Duck